finopsfoundation/capabilities/finops-framework.md

 We aim to make the learnings we collect as available as possible through open and easy-to-consume digital formats.

 - Framework master updates are ouputted into a rich HTML documentation experience like https://www.gatsbyjs.com/tutorial/
-- Outputs would fall into a taxonomy that enables filtering the experience for persona (e.g., Finance vs. Eng) and Clouds (e.g. AWS vs GCP) like https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/
+- Outputs would fall into a taxonomy that enables filtering the experience for persona (e.g., Finance vs. Eng) and Clouds (e.g. AWS vs GCP) like https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/]
+- These outputs will include links to relevant F2 resources in each section: trainings

 ## Community support enables contribution and learning